 1867 – Hartlepool Treasure

 A hoard of Spanish silver dollars is revealed beneath the sands at Seaton Carew following a heavy storm.

-The railway reached Saltburn in 1860 and the Zetland Hotel was built to accommodate tourists.
-Saltburn is developed as a resort by Henry Pease of Darlington and a pleasure pier is built.
+The railway reached Saltburn in 1860 and the Zetland Hotel was built in 1861 to accommodate tourists.
+Saltburn has been developed as a resort by Henry Pease of Darlington and a pleasure pier has been built.

 1868 – Gateshead Town Hall

 Gateshead Town Hall is built by the architect John Johnstone.